-- Proper hand washing is the single most effective way to prevent the spread of germs.
-Children should wash hands before eating and after playing outdoors, using the bathroom, coughing, sneezing, blowing their noses, or touching someone else with a cold or cough. - · ACES does encourage the annual influenza ("flu") vaccine for all students, unless they have a medical contraindication. - We strongly encourage parents/guardians to communicate with the school nurse by written note, phone call, or email any health concern or request for treatment.
+- Students should stay home when sick with any of these symptoms: Fever (100 degrees F or more), body aches and chills, new onset of cough, repeated vomiting or diarrhea, or other symptoms that prevent them from participating in learning activities.
+Students may return to school when both are true for 24 hours: - 1.
+Symptoms are improving overall and - 2.
+They have no fever (temperature of 100 degrees Fahrenheit or higher) without fever-reducing medication (like ibuprofen or acetaminophen). - Proper hand washing is the single most effective way to prevent the spread of germs.
+Children should wash hands before eating and after playing outdoors, using the bathroom, coughing, sneezing, blowing their noses, or touching someone else with a cold or cough. - ACES encourages the annual influenza ("flu") vaccine for all students, unless they have a medical contraindication. - We encourage parents/guardians to communicate with the school nurse by written note, phone call, or email any health concern or request for treatment.
 School nurses are also available to assist parents/guardians with coordinating or obtaining health care with community providers. - If the student is unable to participate in physical education class due to an injury, or requires the use of crutches or a wheelchair that has not been previously approved, a health care provider's note indicating the type of injury, length of restriction, and any specific instructions is required.